DPDK/dpdk/doc/guides/sample_app_ug/qos_scheduler.rst

 Note that independent cores for the packet flow configurations for each of the RX, WT and TX thread are also supported, providing flexibility to balance the work.

-The EAL coremask/corelist is constrained to contain the default mastercore 1 and the RX, WT and TX cores only.
+The EAL coremask/corelist is constrained to contain the default main core 1 and the RX, WT and TX cores only.

 Explanation
 -----------